171909771/deep-learning/图像预处理/split ROIs into tiles.md

 def pathOutput = buildFilePath(PROJECT_BASE_DIR, 'tiles', name)
 mkdirs(pathOutput)

-// To export at full resolution double downsample = 1
+// Method.1.
+To export at full resolution double downsample = 1              # 1 represents full resolution, the number is bigger the resolution is lower
+// Method.1.
+To export at full resolution

+// Method.2.
+To export at a fix resolution
+// Define output resolution in calibrated units (e.g. µm if available) double requestedPixelSize = 1  // Define export resolution; find the specific resolution value in the image item in Qupath double pixelSize = imageData.getServer().getPixelCalibration().getAveragedPixelSize() double downsample = requestedPixelSize / pixelSize    // Define export resolution  这里可以统一所有图像的分辨率, step 2
+// Method.2.
+To export at a fix resolution

 // Create an exporter that requests corresponding tiles from the original & labeled image servers new TileExporter(imageData)